North Korea increases pressure with latest missile launches

 SEOUL (Reuters) - North Korea fired missiles for the third time in eight days on Friday, a series of launches that analysts say are designed to improve military capabilities and pressure the United States and South Korea as they seek to restart denuclearisation talks.

-U.S. President Donald Trump, who has been hoping to revive the stalled talks with North Korea, played down the launches.
-The North has been testing missiles despite Trump’s June 30 meeting with North Korean leader Kim Jong Un, where they agreed to revive the talks.
+U.S. officials, who have been hoping to revive the stalled talks with North Korea, played down the launches.
+The North has been testing missiles despite U.S. President Donald Trump’s June 30 meeting with North Korean leader Kim Jong Un, where they agreed to revive the talks.

+The diplomatic process may have some bumps but conversations with North Korea are “going on even as we speak”, U.S. Secretary of State Mike Pompeo said in Bangkok, where he is attending a meeting of the Association of Southeast Asian Nations (ASEAN).

 South Korea’s government said the latest projectiles fired by the North appeared to be new short-range ballistic missiles.